albertogg/flask-bootstrap-skel/README.md

 Flask-Bootstrap
 ---

-Is a skeleton of a "Large" Flask application with the integration of Twitter bootstrap.
+Is a skeleton of a "Large" Flask application with Twitter bootstrap integration.

 Getting started
 ---